 If your camp offers adventure activities, your instructors know the difference between “perceived risk”—for example as a camper is belayed up a climbing wall—and “real risk,” which we work hard to keep to a minimum.
-I want to ask you: was that experience in the cable car “real risk,” or only “perceived risk”?
+I want to ask you: was the experience in the cable car “real risk,” or only “perceived risk”?
 Humanly speaking, when a cable car opens its doors at 60 meters in a thunderstorm, it is a real risk.
-But the answers to prayer that we witnessed suggest there was no real risk.
-I imagine that we were surrounded by angels that held on tight, and opened the door just to be funny.
-To ask to do have this experience again would be to tempt God, but he proved that there was no real risk on that trip down the mountain.
+But the answers to prayer we witnessed suggest there was no real risk.
+I imagine we were surrounded by angels who held on tight, and opened the door just to be funny.
+To ask to have this experience again would be to tempt God, but he proved there was no real risk on the trip down the mountain.

 To step out of the boat into the storm—was it real risk, or only perceived risk?
 Did it only feel dangerous, or was it really dangerous?
 Humanly speaking, it was a foolish and risky thing to do.
 But because it was Jesus who called Peter out of the boat, and Jesus who was waiting for him to respond, there was no real risk at all.
 Peter was perfectly safe in a very dangerous place.

-When God calls you into a place that is risky, he is responsible and faithful to guard you in all your ways.
-When trouble comes, he will need to give you grace to handle it.
+When God calls you into a risky place, he is responsible and faithful to guard you in all your ways.
+When trouble comes he will need to give you grace to handle it.
 When there are obstacles, we will pray and God will overcome.
 Even if we stumble, as Peter did, he will be there to lift us up.
 We serve a faithful God.